fabianmoss/digimusth/team.md

 <td colspan="2">
 <h2><a href="https://www.uni-wuerzburg.de/zpd/forschungsstelle-dachs/team/corinna-keupp/">Corinna Keupp, M.A.</a> | Digital Humanities </h2>
 <div class="team_description">
-Corinna Keupp is a research associate at the zpd Würzburg.
+Corinna Keupp is a research associate at the Research Center for Digital Applications in Humanities Studies (DACHS) at JMU.
+She generally focuses on NLP of textual data.
+In the present project she is responsible for the online presentation of the data collection.
 </div>
 </td>
 <td colspan="1"><img src="../assets/team/ckeupp.jpg" alt="corinna" style="margin: 0 0 0"/></td>